Mehmet Oz: Tenure

+Mehmet Oz at the Great American State Fair in Washington, D.C., where he was a speaker on June 29, 2026.

 Oz assumed office on April 8, 2025.
 He was ceremonially sworn in by President Trump on April 18, 2025.

 On April 10, during his first all-staff meeting at CMS, Oz praised Secretary Kennedy's Make America Healthy Again initiative and called for replacing human physicians with artificial intelligence models.
 On April 11, Oz announced that Medicare would not pay for "gender reassignment surgeries or hormone treatments in minors".

-In July, CMS would give Immigration and Customs Enforcement (ICE) access to the personal data of over 79 million Medicaid enrollees, intended to aide them in their deportation efforts.
-HHS responded to media inquiry on this data transfer, stating: "Under the leadership of Dr. Oz, CMS is aggressively cracking down on states that may be misusing federal Medicaid funds to subsidize care for illegal immigrants."
+In July, CMS would give Immigration and Customs Enforcement (ICE) access to the personal data of over 79 million Medicaid enrollees, intended to aid their deportation efforts.
+HHS responded to a media inquiry on this data transfer, stating: "Under the leadership of Dr. Oz, CMS is aggressively cracking down on states that may be misusing federal Medicaid funds to subsidize care for illegal immigrants."
 Permission to access Medicaid records was first authorized by Secretary Kennedy in June, following an agreement to provide Medicaid enrollment information reached between the Trump administration and Kennedy's top advisers, despite protests from CMS staff against such a move.
 The access to personal data went against internal department policy, dating back to 2013, forbidding the use of Medicaid records when it came to deportation enforcement.
 The ability for ICE to use CMS data would be blocked by Judge Vince Chhabria the following month.